6 Day Great Smoky Mountains Itinerary With Easy Hikes, Lodging and Local Tips

 A Quick Glance At The Day By Day Itinerary

-Here’s a quick overview of each day.
-Each day in the itinerary is detailed further below in the blog.
+Here’s a quick overview of each day and is further detailed below.

 Day 1- Pack a picnic for lunch on the trail, and grab a hearty breakfast at Elvira’s Cafe on your way to the Alum Cave trailhead and the Sugarlands Visitor Center.